Skip to main content

 Key Takeaway:

-Starter homes are most attainable in markets where prices remain closely tied to local incomes.
-Buyers willing to look beyond major metros still have meaningful opportunities to build equity and financial stability.
+Starter homes may be more attainable in markets where prices are closely aligned with local household incomes.
+Buyers willing to look beyond major metros still have potential opportunities for long-term homeownership and wealth accumulation, depending on market performance and individual financial planning.

 FAQs